awestover/skyspace/probabilistic_method/readme.md

 ride over to a local university (Harvard) where I was listening to the lectures.
-I left behind all the baggage of tasks performed grudgingly and was immersed in theland of infinite dimensional vector spaces and bounded linear functionals for a magnificent hour.
-On weekends, and in other spare moments of time that I could find I worked on the psets for the class, which usually consisted of a couple really interesting and often challenging proofs.
+I left behind all the baggage of tasks performed grudgingly and was immersed in theland of infinite dimensional vector spaces and bounded linear functionals for a magnificent hour and fiveteen minutes.
+On weekends and whatever other spare moments of time that I found I worked on the psets for the class, which usually consisted of a couple really interesting and often pretty challenging proofs.

 One time when I was biking there it rained (really hard).
 Prior to the bike ride I was annoyed because of "school and stuff".
 I was completely soaked by